lpmi-13/current-projects/README.md

 ## 86) Simple web UI to drag a value and perform integer overflows
 - signed 32-bit integers can only go so high until they become negative
 - drag values and watch the output "wrap around"
+- possibly use a clock as a visual example (subtract 1 minute from 1PM and get 12:59PM...a bigger number)

 ## 87) Corpus of JS (map, reduce, filter)
 - get authentic examples of these three functions (possibly others?)